07carvalho/python-cli-filter/README.md

 Pandas is a very used open source lib in Data Science field.
 In this scenario, Pandas allows writing powerful and maintainable code in few lines - avoiding many for loops, for example.
 Pandas is also very efficient with small data (usually from 100MB up to 1GB) and performance is rarely a concern.

+**What are the main features?**

+For each column (called here as kind), it is possible to:
+* Count rows based in a filtered element;
+* Count rows based in a range of filtered elements;
+* List rows bases in a filtered element;
+* List rows bases in a range of filtered elements;
+* Get a report with list and count based in a filtered element;
+* Get a report with list and count based in a range of filtered elements;
+* Get the total value (price) of cars based in a filtered element;
+* Get the total value (price) of cars based in a range of filtered elements;

+Check the command section to learn more.

-**It is very flexible, right?**
+**So it is very flexible, right?**

 Yes!
-It is possible to apply commands to all file columns and extract valuable data.
+It is possible to apply commands to all columns and extract valuable data.
 The initial scope of the project was expanded to enable new functionality.

 **How to work in a production environment?**

-Once this package is published, it can be downloaded with:
+Once this package is published, it can be downloaded running:
 > pip install git+ssh://git@github.com/07carvalho/python-cli-filter#egg=fleet